 - Vegetarian Cobb Salad with Grilled Tofu

-- Gluten-Free Multi-Grain Bread
+- Gluten-Free Multi-Grain Bread with avocado

 - Green Goddess Potato Salad

 Do you make or eat coconut bacon?
 How do you like to use it?
+Let me know in the comments below!

 *Bojon appétit!
 For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this coconut bacon, I’d love to see.
+And if you make this coconut flake bacon, I’d love to see.
 Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*

-4-Ingredient Coconut BaconPrint Recipe Pin Recipe
+4-Ingredient Vegan Coconut Flake BaconPrint Recipe Pin Recipe

 - 7 ounces (200 g) large, unsweetened coconut flakes (generous 3 cups)